Skip to content

 AI-Assisted Testing

-Define your domain vocabulary, write acceptance tests, and let the agent implement code until aver run passes.
-This works with Claude Code, Cursor, Cline, Aider, or any agent that can run tests.
+Any agent that can run shell commands can use Aver as a verification layer.
+Define your domain, write your acceptance tests, and let the agent implement until aver run passes.
+This works with Claude Code, Cursor, Cline, Aider, or anything that can run tests.

 npm install --save-dev @averspec/agent-plugin